• 2017 ABCA/Diamond West Region Coach of the Year

 • 2012 CCAA Coach of the Year

-Eric Newman finished his sixth season as the head coach of the University of California San Diego baseball program in 2017.
+Eric Newman is in his seventh season as the head coach of the University of California San Diego baseball program in 2018.
 He was named to the position on Aug.
-29, 2011, becoming UC San Diego's second leader since the school moved to NCAA Division II status for the 2001 season.
+29, 2011, becoming UC San Diego's second leader since the school moved to NCAA Division II status in 2000-01.

 The 2017 American Baseball Coaches Association (ABCA)/Diamond NCAA Division II West Region and 2012 California Collegiate Athletic Association (CCAA) Coach of the Year has compiled records of 208-125 overall and 143-87 in arguably the toughest conference nationally in the NCAA Division II.
-Newman has directed the Tritons to one NCAA West Region trophy, two CCAA tournament titles and one CCAA regular-season banner, compiling six straight winning campaigns, five of them with 30-plus wins and the most recent one eclipsing 40, upon arriving in La Jolla.
-UCSD has earned four NCAA Championship berths, advancing to back-to-back West Region finals in 2014 and 2015 before sweeping through that tournament in 2017 for a regional crown.
+Newman has directed the Tritons to one West Region trophy, two CCAA tournament titles and one CCAA regular-season banner, compiling six straight winning campaigns, five of them with 30-plus wins and the most recent one eclipsing 40.
+UCSD has earned four NCAA Championship berths, advancing to back-to-back West Region finals in 2014 and 2015 before sweeping through that tournament in 2017 for a first regional crown since 2010.
 The Tritons have made five trips to the CCAA tournament, including four in a row.

 In 2017, Newman directed UCSD to a 44-19 overall record and the Division II West Region championship, sweeping through all four games at the regional tournament in Azusa.
 The Tritons then advanced through to the national finals in Grand Prairie, Texas, winning four consecutive elimination tilts after losing their opener.
 Needing to beat West Chester of Pennsylvania twice for the first national title in program history, Newman's club dropped a 5-2 decision in the first of two potential matchups with the Golden Rams.
 The runner-up finish matched UCSD's best ever.